humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 **CCs**

 You can CC additional relevant parties to the support request if desired.
-They will recieve carbon copies of the correspondance.
+They will receive carbon copies of the correspondence.

 ## Email